pablomarin/H2O-SparklingWater-azure-templates/README.md

 Spark in HDInsight also provides an [ODBC driver](http://go.microsoft.com/fwlink/?LinkId=616229) for connectivity to Spark clusters in HDInsight from BI tools such as Microsoft Power BI and Tableau.

-## Use Hive/Oozie metastore - - Template 2
+## Use Hive/Oozie metastore - Advanced Template

 We strongly recommend that you use a custom metastore if you want to retain your Hive tables after you delete your HDInsight cluster.
 You will be able to attach that metastore to another HDInsight cluster.